armaansd/pac-mAIn/docs/final.md

 # Approach
 ## Algorithm Used: PPO
 <p>One of the algorithms we used is Proximal Policy Optimization or PPO for short.
 We used RLlib's implementation of a PPO trainer.
-PPO is a on-policy algorithm, meaning that it explores by sampling actions based on its latest version of its stochastic policy.
-Essentially our agent learns from the observations and reward states with its current policy and then updates its policy.
+PPO is a on-policy algorithm, meaning that it explores by sampling actions based on its latest version of its policy.
+Essentially our agent learns from the observations and reward states with its current policy and then updates its policy in small batches in multiple training steps.
 Initially the actions the agent will perform will be based on it's initial conditions and training procedure, but should get less random as more training goes on. </p>

 ### Observation Space
 <p>In our scenario, we used a 3 x 17 x 17 image shape for the observation.
 We utilized 3 channels: one each for diamond, zombie, and wall blocks.
 To preserve spacial information, we defined a custom NN model with three convutional layers. </p>